meteor/galaxy-docs/content/dns.md

 <h3 id="subdomain">Hosting on a subdomain</h3>

-If your app is deployed at a subdomain such as `app.mycompany.com` or `www.mycompany.com`, simply add a CNAME record to your DNS provider pointing to `galaxy-ingress.meteor.com`.
+If your app is deployed at a subdomain such as `app.mycompany.com` or `www.mycompany.com`, simply add a CNAME record to your DNS provider pointing to:

+- `galaxy-ingress.meteor.com` for applications in the us-east-1 region.

+- `eu-west-1.galaxy-ingress.meteor.com` for applications in the eu-west-1 region.

 Ensure the hostname you [deployed to](deploying-to-galaxy) matches the [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of your app (i.e `app.mycompany.com`).

 <h3 id="root-domain-redirect">Redirecting the root domain</h3>